-As you begin planning for Sunshine Week 2013, March 10-16, here are some perennial themes to get you started:
+As you begin planning for Sunshine Week, here are some perennial open government themes to inspire you:

 Audit of compliance with records laws, which usually involves seeking the same type of record from a single agency in multiple jurisdictions, such as incident reports from all area police.
 Media associations and open government coalitions have sometimes organized audits that allowed statewide comparisons.